Displaying present location in the site.

 Relevant divisions work together to resolve the contents of consultations to the HR Hotline, which are also reported to the Risk Control and Compliance Committee for the ongoing enhancement of awareness so as to prevent recurrence.

-In fiscal 2024, no reports related to forced labour or human trafficking were made to the HR Hotline, Hotline for Employees Outside of Japan, the Compliance Hotline or the Customer Communications Center.
+In fiscal year 2025, no reports related to forced labour or human trafficking were made to the HR Hotline, Hotline for Employees Outside of Japan, the Compliance Hotline, the Customer Communications Center, or through JaCER concerning human rights issues.

 Medium- to Long-term Goals, Priority Activities and Progress, Achievements, and Issues